hequel/productPricesRuleEngine/README.md

 # Product Prices Rule Engine #

-This is an application to get product prices based on business rules.
+This is an application to get product prices based on business rules using the rule engine design pattern.

 ### Prerequisites ###